-I understand both sides.
-In certain situations, it pains me to move my girls on from play.
-In other moments, I feel like the entertainment committee, stressed out by keeping my girls occupied (like a recent trip to a fancy restaurant —spinning plates!).
+Sometimes, it pains me to move my kids on from play.
+In other moments, I feel like the entertainment committee, stressed out by keeping my kids occupied.

 If we decide play has become “unproductive,” we often intervene, redirect or move a child on to something else, often something more structured.
 When we do, though, we rob that child of a lull that, with the right amount of time and space, could have turned into reinvigorated play, or even a brand new play idea.